Warm Pigeon Forge dinner-show evening lights

 Eat around the day

-Pigeon Forge food should make the day easier
+Pigeon Forge food should simplify the day

 This is not the town for precious dinner logistics.
 Aim for an early breakfast, a realistic lunch, and a dinner that can absorb tired feet, kids, or a weather change.